 - hardship deemed income, More →

 - allowance payments (other than loss of earnings allowance) under Part VI of the VEA, including an allowance or annuity that is of a similar kind to decoration allowance or Victoria Cross allowance by a foreign country,

-- permanent impairment payments under the Military Rehabilitation and Compensation Scheme (MRCS),
+- permanent impairment payments under the Military Rehabilitation and Compensation Act 2004 (MRCA),

-- a payment of a special rate disability pension (SRDP) as determined under the MRCS,
+- a payment of a special rate disability pension (SRDP) as determined under the MRCA,

-- wholly dependant partner payments received under MRCS.
+- wholly dependant partner payments received under MRCA.